What to expect

 Accommodation

-- Bergen - Zander K Four-star or similar
+- Bergen - Thon Hotel Bristol Bergen Four-star or similar

 - Stavanger - Clarion Stavanger Four-star or similar